Table of Contents

 Physical units of coercivity

-Coercivity Hc is expressed in the same units as magnetic field strength H. In engineering applications, in the SI system this is typically in A/m (ampere per metre), and in the CGS system it is in Oe (oersted).37)38)39)
+Coercivity Hc is expressed in the same units as magnetic field strength H. In engineering applications, in the SI system this is typically in A/m (ampere per metre), and in the CGS system it is in Oe (oersted).51)52)53)

 Physics of coercivity

 Changes in magnetisation state of a material can occur as a result of domain wall motion (including domain nucleation) or domain rotation.
 Therefore, any factors which can impact on these processes can also affect the coercivity.
-Domain wall movement can require less energy than rotation, and therefore as a general rule for high-coercivity materials the state of a single domain is preferable, whereas for low coercivity (high permeability) free domain wall motion is required.42)
+Domain wall movement can require less energy than rotation, and therefore as a general rule for high-coercivity materials the state of a single domain is preferable, whereas for low coercivity (high permeability) free domain wall motion is required.58)

-Domain wall pinning
+Domain wall motion and pinning

-In the absence of other factors a domain wall will rest in some position of local energy minimum, such as being “stuck” at one of the pinning sites.
+In the absence of other factors a domain wall will rest in some position of a local energy minimum, such as being “stuck” at one of the pinning sites.
 And for example when some external magnetic field is applied there will be magnetic pressure exerted on the wall, which when increased sufficiently high will make the wall overcome the pinning force and the domain can rapidly accelerate towards the next pinning position (Barkhausen jump event).
 The process is then repeated, with the next local jump, and so on.
 If there is a lower local energy minimum just after a larger one then the wall may jump over it.

 S. Zurek, E-Magnetica.pl, CC-BY-4.0